On the frame property of Hermite functions and exploration of their frame sets: Preliminaries

 Our interest in Laguerre polynomials comes from the following result, which may be looked up in \cite[Chap.~1.9, Thm.~1.104]{Fol89}.
-Note that $V_gf$ is defined slightly different in \cite[Chap.~1.8, eq.~(1.88)]{Fol89} (where it is more or less the ambiguity function), which makes the appearance of a phase factor explicit in our work. \begin{lemma} For the $n$-th Hermite function $h_n$, the STFT with window $h_n$ is given by
+Note that $V_gf$ is defined slightly differently in \cite[Chap.~1.8, eq.~(1.88)]{Fol89} (where it is more or less the ambiguity function), which makes the appearance of a phase factor explicit in our work. \begin{lemma} For the $n$-th Hermite function $h_n$, we have

 \end{lemma} In the sequel, our goal will always be to find $\L$ such that